garima2510/MCP-Test-Project/README.md

 The code in this repository is taken from Deep Learning Course https://www.deeplearning.ai/short-courses/mcp-build-rich-context-ai-apps-with-anthropic/
 This is a learning activity only.
-I highly recommend the course for further details
+I highly recommend the course for further details I switched from Anthropic to Azure OpenAI in this code

 ## Project Structure